herawais/odoo-saas-kubernetes/docs/k8s_cluster.md

 ![Setup and Download Config File](img/k0.png)

-1.Install Nginx ingress controller in the cluster, with app installer 2.Then loadbalancer will be provisioned automatically
+1. Install Nginx ingress controller in the cluster, with app installer
+2. Then loadbalancer will be provisioned automatically

 ![Nginx Ingress Controller](img/k1.png)